mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 CMD ["uv", "run", "python", "run.py"]
 ```

-### Building the Docker image and running the container

-To build the Docker image from the current directory, execute:
+Then, to build the Docker image from the current directory, execute:

 ```bash
 docker build .
 ```

-Then, run a container from the image and expose the required port:
+Finally, run a container from the image and expose the required port:

 ```bash
 docker run -p 5001:5001 acd5ec9ca57e
 ```

+It is now possible to send a request to the `/predict` endpoint by following the same process [detailed above](#running-locally).

 ## Summary